RadioactiveJelly/ravenfield-json/README.md

 -----
 RFJSON is a simple edit of https://github.com/rxi/json.lua by rxi.
 Modifications only include getting the original code to work with Ravenscript's eco system.

+I do not own the original json.lua implementation.

 # How To Use It
 To use this just drag the **RFJson** prefab into your mutator prefab.
 To use it, just simply access the global **rfjson** table.